Oneirag/ong_office365/README.md

     # Needed to access to sharepoint.
 Typically, in the form of https://${tenant}.sharepoint.com/sites/{site}
     site_url: whateversite
   selenium:
     # Required.
-If path contains {username} will be replaced with current username
+If path contains {user} will be replaced with current username.
+If you want to use chrome seetings
+    # Navigate to chrome://version and copy-paste profile path from it
     profile_path: copy here the chrome profile path.
 If empty no permanent cache will be used
     # Optional
     chrome_driver_path: path where chromedriver executable is located